 In 2015, South Carolina changed its criminal statutes to include multiple degrees of domestic violence offenses.
 Previously, there were only two types of offenses in South Carolina, a misdemeanor for criminal domestic violence and aggravated criminal domestic violence.
 Now, domestic violence laws contain a variety of levels, degrees, and offenses, which may be difficult to understand without the help of a seasoned criminal defense lawyer.

 Regardless, the basis of the offense remains the same.
 An act of domestic violence occurs when one person causes or attempt to cause physical harm to another member of their household.
 These accusations can be emotional and tricky to handle, but a Charleston domestic violence lawyer could work with an accused individual to preserve their rights and freedoms in court.

 State Domestic Violence Laws

 Under South Carolina law, particular definitions apply to domestic violence laws.
-First, the offense requires that one household member either caused or intended to cause physical harm to another household member.
+The offense requires that one household member either caused or intended to cause physical harm to another household member.
 Under the law, household members are defined as spouses, former spouses, individuals who have a child together, or individuals who live or have lived together.
 If the incident does not involve a household member, the crime will not be charged as domestic violence but rather battery or assault.

 The law stipulates that one does not need to cause actual physical harm against another for there to be a domestic violence charge, but rather that the offender attempted to commit harm or had the intent to commit harm.
 For example, if one person throws an item at the other and misses, that may be a reasonable attempt to cause harm, and the case could be pursued as a domestic violence charge.
 Contact a dedicated domestic violence lawyer in Charleston to learn more about state laws and how an attorney could help one’s case.

 Possible Convictions for Domestic Violence